Why is my garden brown patches

 Frequently Asked Questions

-If the brown patches persist or spread despite your efforts, or if you suspect a more serious underlying issue, it's best to consult a professional landscaper or horticulturist.
-They can diagnose the problem and recommend the appropriate treatment.
+If the brown patches are widespread or you can't determine the cause, it's best to call a professional landscaper or lawn care service.
+They can diagnose the problem and provide the appropriate treatment.

 Connect with certified professionals in your area